DinoHub-SubT/basestation_gui_python/README.md

 The Basestation application offers a couple of features that can interact with a running RViz instance.
 For this to work correctly the *interactiveMarkerProcessing* node needs to have its *reference_frame* match the one that is listed in RViz.
 This is inside the *gui.launch* file for the Basestation application.
-With that set one, within the Basestation application, can define a waypoint to order a robot to move to a specific position, or can change the location of a discovered artifact.
+With that set, within the Basestation application, one can define a waypoint to order a robot to move to a specific position, or can change the location of a discovered artifact.

 Defining Waypoints
 ------------------